-executeActionSet() is to ask a Things Manager to execute a specific actionset belonging to a specific resource.
+executeActionSet() is to ask a Things Manager to execute a specific action set belonging to a specific resource.
+This is a kind of overloaded functions and has two types.
+One is used when one wants to execute an action set immediately.
 The first parameter is a resource which is a target resource.
-The second parameter is a actionsetName which is a string indicating an actionset name to be executed.
+The second parameter is a actionsetName which is a string indicating an action set name to be executed.
 The last parameter is a cb which is callback function.
 The prototype of the function is shown as follows: